anandg112/Reg-with-node-and-mongo/readme.md

 node server.js
 ```

-### Use MongoDB Compass (GUI for DB) to check if the user has been successfully registered and data persists on DB
-### Connect to localhost on port 27017.
+### Use MongoDB Compass (GUI for DB) to check if the user has been successfully registered and data persists on DB.
+Connect to localhost on port 27017.